Does Your Heart Matter Too? Being the Partner of a Sex Addict…

 • Stay and both work a recovery plan, both have support, boundaries and therapy

-We are Heart Matters LLC believe that the last option is clearly the best opportunity for healing, regardless of the outcome of the marriage, because it gives the partner of a sex addict a path of empowerment, healing, restoration and person growth.
+We at Heart Matters LLC believe that the last option is clearly the best opportunity for healing, regardless of the outcome of the marriage, because it gives the partner of a sex addict a path of empowerment, healing, restoration and person growth.
 We offer a unique structured process that includes both individual and group therapy, workshops, and intensives for the partner, both in person and over the phone, to help her heal and find a renewed since of hope.
 Many of our group opportunities are either free or at a very low cost to our clients.
 Please contact us today if you feel we can aide in your path to recovery.